camdendotlol/website/posts/opengraph_without_ssr.md

 })
 ```

 Since I'm using TypeScript, I'm going to create an interface to keep track of the metadata I need.
-If you're not using TypeScript, make sure to remember which properties you put into brackets in your index.html!
+If you're not using TypeScript, make sure to remember which properties you put into brackets in `index.html`!

 ```ts
 interface Metadata {